Sahulinkan7/sensor_streaming_data_pipeline/README.md

 run the produce_main.py to produce the data into confluent kafka topic.

 run the consumer_main.py to consume the data in parallel from kafka topic.

+Data get consumed row by row from kafka topic to the mongo db database collection and it can be monitored, how the data inflow happening to the mongo db.